-The McRainey house was built in 1909 for the family of Malcolm Archibald McRainey and their servants.
+The McRainey home was built in 1909 for the family of Malcolm Archibald McRainey and their servants.
 Malcolm Archibald McRainey was born in North Carolina and moved to Georgia.
 He made his fortune in the turpentine and timber industry.
 His lumber business put the small community of Elmodel on the map, making the town one of the largest in Baker County.

-Malcolm Archibald McRainey was married and had two children.
-At the time of his death in 1914, the house was referred to as “one of the handsomest country homes in Southwest Georgia.”
-McRainey lived and died a man of great repute and wealth.
+Malcolm Archibald McRainey was married and had two children, Neal Duncan, and Malcolm Angus.
+At the time of his untimely death in 1914, the house was considered to be “one of the most handsome country homes in Southwest Georgia.”
+McRainey lived and died a man of significant repute and wealth.
 After his death, the house was passed down to his eldest son, Malcolm Angus McRainey.
 M.A.
-McRainey married a woman named Effie Holt.
+McRainey married Effie Holt.
 The couple never had any children of their own.
-Malcolm Angus McRainey died and left a lifetime estate to Mrs. Effie Holt in 1958.
-His will stated that upon her death the land would revert back to the McRainey descendants.
-Mrs. Effie remarried a man named Charles Fulgham and they adopted a daughter.
+When Malcolm Angus McRainey died in 1958, he left a lifetime estate to Mrs. Effie Holt.
+His will stated that upon her death, the property would revert to the McRainey descendants.
+Later on, Effie Holt remarried Charles Fulgham, and they adopted a daughter.

 Mrs. Effie and her family eventually had to move out of the McRainey house and into a trailer next door due to Mr. Fulgham’s failing health.
 One day while the couple was at a doctor’s appointment, the McRainey house was robbed.
 Thieves stole all of the antique furnishings and even the decorative trim in the house.
-Many of Mrs. Effie’s personal items were taken or destroyed in the robbery.
+Many of Mrs. Effie’s items were taken or destroyed in the robbery.
 The thieves were never caught and left Mrs. Effie untrusting of anyone that would come near the property.
 She was known to pull a gun on anyone that stopped to take a look at the derelict mansion.
-Mrs. Effie passed away last year and the home is now owned by McRainey descendants who are working to preserve and renovate the old house.
+Mrs. Effie passed away last year, and the home is now owned by McRainey descendants who are working to preserve and renovate the old house.